EpsilonSolutions/netscaler-command-reference/docs/subscriber/subscriber-gxinterface/subscriber-gxinterface.md

 <b>idleTTL</b>
 q!Idle Time, in seconds, after which the Gx CCR-U request will be sent after any PCRF activity on a session.
 Any RAR or CCA message resets the timer.
 Zero value disables the idle timeout. !

+<b>revalidationTimeout</b>
+q!Revalidation Timeout, in seconds, after which the Gx CCR-U request will be sent after any PCRF activity on a session.
+Any RAR or CCA message resets the timer.
+Zero value disables the idle timeout. !

 <b>negativeTTL</b>